Homemade Laundry Detergent. It’s one of those things that almost every crunchy mama makes, right?

 5. When it’s time to pre-soak the nuts, I just fill up the container with water, drop it in a saucepan, heat it up and pour it back into the container.
 Wait a few minutes and run it down to the laundry machine.

 6. You can tell the soap nuts are done when they look grayish and are falling apart.
 Sometimes this frugal mom tries to get just one more load out of them though :-)!

 7. Thanks to a reader asking….soap nuts can be used in HE machines.

 Why I Use Naturoli’s Soap Nuts

 There are a bunch of soap nuts companies out there.
 I spent a bunch of time researching them (what else is new???) and found that though other brands are cheaper, they may not be real soap nuts.
 They may not clean as well and they are sometimes not deseeded, meaning that they weigh more.

 That means you are paying for the seeds as well which do not do the cleaning.
-For me, I chose to purchase these since they appeared to be a great value and I have been pleased with them.
+For me, I chose to purchase these since they appeared to be of great value and I have been pleased with them.